Creating an API Module Project

 6. Testing the API module

 Developers can test their module in a local development environment.
-The project’s generated unit test demonstrates how to create and run the ModulePackage
+The project’s generated unit test demonstrates how to create and run the ModulePackage locally and how to create a local development ApiClient for invoking the API module’s endpoints.

-class demonstrates unit tests invoking the addItem
+The TestModule class demonstrates unit tests invoking the addItem, removeItem, and getTotalPrice endpoints.

 // instantiate the module package ModulePackage modulePackage = new ModulePackage(); // define the ApiModuleOptions ApiModuleOptions<ShoppingCart> apiModuleOptions = new ApiModuleOptionsBuilder<ShoppingCart>(ShoppingCart.class).build(); // add the API module to the package modulePackage.addApiModule("ShoppingCart", new ShoppingCartApiProcessor(), apiModuleOptions); // run a local development package modulePackage.runLocalDevelopmentEnvironment(); // instantiate the example client String shoppingCartId = "ShoppingCart"+UUID.randomUUID().toString(); String cartItemId = "ItemId"+UUID.randomUUID().toString(); int cartItemQuantity = 15; double cartItemPrice = 17.99; double expectedTotal = cartItemQuantity * cartItemPrice; ExampleClient exampleClient = new ExampleClient(GridConnection.connect(Constants.DEVELOPMENT_CONNECTION_STRING), "ShoppingCart"); CartItem newCartItem = new CartItem(cartItemId, cartItemQuantity, cartItemPrice); // add the cart item Assert.assertTrue(exampleClient.addCartItem(shoppingCartId, newCartItem)); // check the cart total price Assert.assertEquals(expectedTotal, exampleClient.getCartTotalPrice(shoppingCartId), 1e-9); // remove the cart item Assert.assertTrue(exampleClient.removeCartItem(shoppingCartId, cartItemId)); // check the cart total price Assert.assertEquals(0.0, exampleClient.getCartTotalPrice(shoppingCartId), 1e-9);